learnk8s/learnk8s.io/src/persistent-connections/content.md

     },
     {
       "image": "assets/iptables-2.svg",
-      "description": "The light brown Pods are part of a Service.
+      "description": "The beige Pods are part of a Service.
 Services don't exist, so the diagram has the component grayed out."
     },
     {
       "image": "assets/iptables-3.svg",
-      "description": "The red Pod wants to issue a request to the Service and eventually reach one of the light brown Pods."
+      "description": "The red Pod wants to issue a request to the Service and eventually reaches one of the beige Pods."
     },
     {
       "image": "assets/iptables-4.svg",